epicorg/game_server/README.md

 In this example the map consists of three items.

-If an user ask for a map of a room in which is not joined, the server send the map however, with no errors.
+If a user ask for a map of a room in which is not joined, the server send the map however, with no errors.

 Before the game really starts, there is a loading phase.
 When the client it's ready it send to the server a message to say this:

 	{"service":"game","username":"USERNAME","hashcode":HASHCODE,"serviceType":"status","ready":true,"name":"NAME_OF_THE_ROOM"}

 Then the client starts to send the position of the player in the map, to update other clients positions list:

 	{"position":{"z":Z,"y":Y,"x":X},"service":"game","username":"USERNAME","serviceType":"positions","direction":{"z":Z,"y":Y,"x":X},"name":"NAME_OF_THE_ROOM"}